 Recently a $450,000 settlement was reached for a child that was prescribed anti-seizure medication by his doctor.
 While the prescription was safe, the pharmacy that filled the prescription prescribed ten times the actual prescribed amount of medication to the child, which resulted in permanent brain injury.

 These types of injuries occur more often than they should, and if you or your loved ones have been affected by a pharmacy error that has resulted in serious injury, you should talk to a Northern Virginia brain injury attorney to make sure that your family is compensated.

 - Dispensing an incorrect dosage

 - Not giving proper instructions on ingesting prescribed medication to the patient

 These types of errors usually occur because pharmacy technicians have a high workload and thus have less time to fill each prescription.
 With the demands of the job, many pharmacy technicians are overworked and mistakes occur, causing irreversible consequences.
-If you or your family has experienced a serious injury due to a pharmacy error, contact a Washington, D.C. or Virginia brain injury lawyer to see if you may have a claim against the pharmacy.
+If you or your family has experienced a serious injury due to a pharmacy error, contact a Northern Virginia brain injury lawyer to see if you may have a claim against the pharmacy.

 Errors in intravenous drugs used by hospital patients